suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 These failure reasons MAY be combined with retry mechanisms prior to marking a manifest as invalid.

+Selecting an older manifest in the event of failure of the latest valid manifest is a robustness mechanism that is necessary for supporting the requirements in {{I-D.ietf-suit-architecturel}}, section 3.5.
+It may not be appropriate for all applications.
+In particular Trusted Execution Environments MAY require a failure to invoke a new installation, rather than a rollback approach.
+See {{I-D.ietf-suit-information-model}}, Section 4.2.1 for more discussion on the security considerations that apply to rollback.

-Following these initial tests, the interpreter clears all parameter storage.
-This ensures that the interpreter begins without any leaked data.
+Following these initial tests, the manifest processor clears all parameter storage.
+This ensures that the manifest processor begins without any leaked data.

 ## Required Checks {#required-checks}

 The RECOMMENDED process is to verify the signature of the manifest prior to parsing/executing any section of the manifest.
 This guards the parser against arbitrary input by unauthenticated third parties, but it costs extra energy when a Recipient receives an incompatible manifest.

-When validating authenticity of manifests, the interpreter MAY use an ACL (see {{access-control-lists}}) to determine the extent of the rights conferred by that authenticity.
+When validating authenticity of manifests, the manifest processor MAY use an ACL (see {{access-control-lists}}) to determine the extent of the rights conferred by that authenticity.
 Where a device supports only one level of access, it MAY choose to skip signature verification of dependencies, since they are referenced by digest.
 Where a device supports more than one trusted party, it MAY choose to defer the verification of signatures of dependencies until the list of affected components is known so that it can skip redundant signature verifications.
 For example, a dependency signed by the same author as the dependent does not require a signature verification.
 Similarly, if the signer of the dependent has full rights to the device, according to the ACL, then no signature verification is necessary on the dependency.

-Once a valid, authentic manifest has been selected, the interpreter MUST examine the component list and verify that its maximum number of components is not exceeded and that each listed component ID is supported.
+Once a valid, authentic manifest has been selected, the manifest processor MUST examine the component list and verify that its maximum number of components is not exceeded and that each listed component is supported.

-For each listed component, the interpreter MUST provide storage for the supported parameters.
-If the interpreter does not have sufficient temporary storage to process the parameters for all components, it MAY process components serially for each command sequence.
+For each listed component, the manifest processor MUST provide storage for the supported parameters.
+If the manifest processor does not have sufficient temporary storage to process the parameters for all components, it MAY process components serially for each command sequence.
 See {{serial-processing}} for more details.

-The interpreter SHOULD check that the common section contains at least one vendor ID check and at least one class ID check.
+The manifest processor SHOULD check that the common sequence contains at least Check Vendor Identifier command and at least one Check Class Identifier command.

+Because the common sequence contains Check Vendor Identifier and Check Class Identifier command(s), no custom commands are permitted in the common sequence.
+This ensures that any custom commands are only executed by devices that understand them.

-If the manifest contains more than one component, each command sequence MUST begin with a Set Current Component command.
+If the manifest contains more than one component and/or dependency, each command sequence MUST begin with a Set Component Index or Set Dependency Index command.

-If a dependency is specified, then the interpreter MUST perform the following checks:
+If a dependency is specified, then the manifest processor MUST perform the following checks:

 1. At the beginning of each section in the dependent: all previous sections of each dependency have been executed.
 2. At the end of each section in the dependent: The corresponding section in each dependency has been executed.

 If the interpreter does not support dependencies and a manifest specifies a dependency, then the interpreter MUST reject the manifest.

-If a Recipient supports groups of interdependent components (a Component Set), then it SHOULD require that all Components in the Component Set are specified by one manifest and its dependencies.
+If a Recipient supports groups of interdependent components (a Component Set), then it SHOULD verify that all Components in the Component Set are specified by one update, where an update is composed of all the
+TODO: Wording

+ manifest and its dependencies.
 This manifest is called the Root Manifest.

 ### Minimizing Signature Verifications {#minimal-sigs}

 Signature verification can be energy and time expensive on a constrained device.
 MAC verification is typically unaffected by these concerns.
 A Recipient MAY choose to parse and execute only the SUIT_Common section of the manifest prior to signature verification, if all of the below apply:

 - The Authentication Block contains a COSE_Sign_Tagged or COSE_Sign1_Tagged
-- The Recipient can receive many incompatible or inapplicable manifests, and
+- The Recipient receives manifests over an unauthenticated channel, exposing it to more inauthentic or incompatible manifests, and
 - The Recipient has a power budget that makes signature verification undesirable

-The guidelines in [Creating Manifests](#creating-manifests) require that the common section contains the applicability checks, so this section is sufficient for applicability verification.
-The parser MUST restrict acceptable commands to: Conditions, Override Parameters, Set Parameters, Try-Each, and Run Sequence ONLY.
+The guidelines in Creating Manifests ({{creating-manifests}}) require that the common section contains the applicability checks, so this section is sufficient for applicability verification.
+The parser MUST restrict acceptable commands to conditions and the following directives: Override Parameters, Set Parameters, Try Each, and Run Sequence ONLY.
 The manifest parser MUST NOT execute any command with side-effects outside the parser (for example, Run, Copy, Swap, or Fetch commands) prior to authentication and any such command MUST Abort.
 The Common Sequence MUST be executed again in its entirety after authenticity validation.

 When executing Common prior to authenticity validation, the Manifest Processor MUST evaluate the integrity of the manifest using the SUIT_Digest present in the authentication block.